 While EDR technology helps illuminate blind spots, it requires trained security analysts to interpret the output and take action.
 For example, if an intruder breaks a window or picks a door lock, your home security system will ring an alarm, alerting you of the potentially dangerous situation.
 Someone must still validate the threat to ensure the alert wasn't just a raccoon tripping your security camera motion detectors.
 EDR provides the earliest possible warning that an endpoint device may have been compromised, but just like a great home security system you need experts to understand the data so you can respond appropriately and effectively.

-Servers are also susceptible to malware and targeted attacks.
-Though they are typically inside the protected corporate network, they are often a target due to their high concentration of enticing data.
-Threat actors often move laterally between compromised endpoints and servers to bypass other security controls.
-Monitored server protection facilitates compliance and visibility for your critical servers.
-Secureworks also includes EDR for your monitored Windows and Linux servers to help you identify more threats.
+Servers are also susceptible to malware and targeted attacks, even when in a datacenter with controlled access.
+Though they are typically inside the protected corporate network, servers are often a target due to their high concentration of enticing data.
+Threat actors move laterally between compromised endpoints and servers to bypass other security controls.
+Monitored server protection using the same security products you install on other endpoints facilitates compliance and visibility for your critical servers.